Wathuomichael/heart-disease-classification/README.md

 # Summary
 Analysis showed that some of the most important predictors for ten year risk of coronary heart disease include gender, where men have a higher risk than women.
 Age was also significant factor as risk was more prevalent among older people.
-Number of cigarettes used per day showed increase in risk with more cigarettes by as much as 1.7% per extra cigarette per day.
+Number of cigarettes used per day showed increase in risk with more cigarettes per day.
 Others included: Hypertension, total cholesterol level, systolic blood pressure and glucose level.

-Model predictions using a threshold of 0.5 contained a lot of false negatives with only a 7% of actual positives correctly predicted and when the model predicted positive it had an accuracy of 72%.
+Four models: Logistic regression, Linear Discriminant Analysis(LDA), Quadratic Discriminant Analysis(QDA) and K Nearest Neighbours(KNN) were used and compared to determine which was the most accurate model for this problem.
+The logistic model was the best performing model.

 # Introduction
-This is a report on the analysis of the factors that are associated with risk of future heart disease as well as predicting risk of heart disease using logistic regression.
+This is a report on the analysis of the factors that are associated with risk of future heart disease as well as predicting risk of heart disease using four different classification models: Logistic regression, Linear Discriminant Analysis(LDA), Quadratic Discriminant Analysis(QDA) and K Nearest Neighbours(KNN) .
 The dataset contains information on patients from Framingham, Massachusetts.

 ## Findings
 ### Age